shiba24/cracking-the-coding-interview/pfn-intern/README.md

 Cracking the PFN coding interview
 ===

-This repository provides *unofficial* solutions for the coding interview tests of P[referred Networks Inc.](https://www.preferred-networks.jp/).
+This repository offers *unofficial* solutions for the coding interview tests of P[referred Networks Inc.](https://www.preferred-networks.jp/).

 The past questions are available online, although in Japanese only now. https://research.preferred.jp/2016/07/intern-coding-tasks/